Homesteading is very trendy and hip right now. It means so many things to many different people.

 A gradual process is usually best and much less stressful.

-Instead of selling your swanky city apartment, buying 40 acres rural land, and then discovering that you do not like it after all, start the process now and gradually learn the skills you will need later.
+Instead of selling your swanky city apartment, buy land, and then discovering that you do not like it after all, start the process now and gradually learn the skills you will need later.

 When you are ready to buy land safely and profitably, for your homestead project, don’t wait 10 years to save up for your 40 acre parcel.